Harshit09-lang/CUPS-Assignment/acces_log.md

 # ADDING COMMENTS AND PRINTING THEM
-I added some notes to the cupsFilePrintf() function, which was located in the scheduler's log.c file.
-I marked the function with a note.
-Following the modification of the file.
-Enter the make and make install commands once again.
+I made some changes to the cupsFilePrintf() function in the scheduler's log.c file.
+I made a note of the function.
+Following the file's modification.
+Retype the build and make install commands.

 ## Here is modified accesslog
 ```